Preferred test for the confirmation of a diagnosis of porphyria cutanea tarda type II and hepatoerythropoietic porphyria

 Porphyria Cutanea Tarda (PCT)

 The workup of patients with a suspected porphyria is most effective when following a stepwise approach.
-See Porphyria (Cutaneous) Testing Algorithm in Special Instructions or call 800-533-1710 to discuss testing strategies.
-If guidance is needed for an acute form of porphyria, the Porphyria (Acute) Testing Algorithm is also available in Special Instructions.
+See Porphyria (Cutaneous) Testing Algorithm or call 800-533-1710 to discuss testing strategies.
+If guidance is needed for an acute form of porphyria, the Porphyria (Acute) Testing Algorithm is also available.

 Whole blood

-Porphyria cutanea tarda (PCT) type I, the most common form of PCT, exhibits normal RBC enzyme activity.
+Porphyria cutanea tarda (PCT) type I (sporadic), the most common form of PCT, exhibits normal erythrocyte enzyme activity.
 The preferred test for diagnosis of type I is PQNU / Porphyrins, Quantitative, 24 Hour, Urine or PQNRU / Porphyrins, Quantitative, Random, Urine.

 Include a list of medications the patient is currently taking.

-Patient Preparation: Patient should abstain from alcohol for 24 hours.
-Abstinence from alcohol is essential for at least 24 hours as alcohol suppresses enzyme activity for 24 hours after ingestion.
+Patient Preparation: Patient must not consume any alcohol for 24 hours before specimen collection.
+This is essential as alcohol suppresses enzyme activity for 24 hours after ingestion.

 Container/Tube: